Fatigue During Radiation Therapy

 • Don’t forget to do things that you enjoy – this may take your mind off things a bit and make you feel more relaxed

-So we talked about ways to help you save you energy.
-Now lets talk about some ways to help you get you energy back if you are feeling tired
+So we talked about ways to help you save energy.
+Now lets talk about some ways to help you get you energy back if you are feeling tired!

 Get active.
 Drink water.
-Water keeps you hydrated, which gives you energy Breathe deeply.
+Water keeps you hydrated, which gives you energy.
+Breathe deeply.
 This will allow your body to regain awareness and give you a chance to become emotionally well.
 Do some yoga.
 If you used a lot of energy you can do yoga to regain it faster.
 Eat food that releases energy over a prolonged period of time like a banana.
-When you get hungry between meals, eat healthy snacks (instead of junk food) or foods that contain protein.
+When you get hungry between meals, eat healthy snacks (instead of junk food) or foods that contain protein and healthy fats.
+For a detailed discussion about nutrition and cancer, read this.

 Pour cold water over each wrist.
 This gets your blood circulating.
 Balance rest and activities.
 Try not to spend too much time in bed, which can make you feel weak.
 Schedule activities so that you have time for plenty of rest.
 Most people find that a few short rest periods are better than one long one.